Goodbye Happiness: Music video

 The music video was directed by Hikaru Utada personally, the first time Utada has worked as a music video director.
-As a director, Utada used her birth name in kanji (宇多田光), as opposed to her stage name.
-Originally Utada planned to have a director other than herself for the music video, however, during meetings with the director, she realised that she was the only person who could express things in the way that she wanted, and decided to film it herself.
+As a director, Utada used their birth name in kanji (宇多田光), as opposed to their stage name.
+Originally Utada planned to have a director other than themselves for the music video, however, during meetings with the director, they realised that they were the only person who could express things in the way that they wanted.

 The video has a concept of Utada as a presenter, and attempted to incorporate entertaining aspects.
-Utada felt the video had a feeling of looking back on her past self.
+Utada felt the video had a feeling of looking back on their past self.
 The video was recorded in a single take, and is shot from a static camera.
 In the video, Utada sits down at a desk in a bedroom and mimes to the song.
-She wears headphones, similar to her video for "Heart Station".
+They wear headphones, similar to their video for "Heart Station".
 Hand-puppets mime parts of the song, two worn by Utada, and others held by people off-screen.
-During the chorus, Utada pushes aside her desk chair and dances in the room.
-During the second chorus, the room darkens and Utada dances on a yellow chair, similar to that of her video for "Automatic".
-During the bridge, she stands in front of a blackboard with mathematical formulas on it.
+During the chorus, Utada pushes aside their desk chair and dances in the room.
+During the second chorus, the room darkens and Utada dances on a yellow chair, similar to that of the video for "Automatic".
+During the bridge, they stand in front of a blackboard with mathematical formulas on it.
 During the instrumental section of the song, the room darkens and a disco ball lowers.
-Utada then dons the head piece of her kigurumi Kuma-Chang outfit, similar to her ad campaign for Recochoku in 2008.
-The video ends with Utada dancing with a flag and a hat like her video for "Traveling".
+Utada then dons the head piece of their kigurumi Kuma-Chang outfit, similar to their ad campaign for Recochoku in 2008.
+The video ends with Utada dancing with a flag and a hat like the video for "Traveling".
 A pizza delivery man arrives, with a pizza box full of doves.

-The video was shot in a set, not Utada's personal bedroom, although many of the items in the room are owned by her.
+The video was shot in a set, not Utada's personal bedroom, although many of the items in the room are owned by them.

 The video has references to video sharing site YouTube.
 At the start of the video, the YouTube loading symbol appears.
 In the bottom left corner of the screen, a fake logo reading "UTube" can be seen, and at the end of the video, false suggestions to view Utada's other videos are shown, in the manner that YouTube suggests related videos at the end of viewing something.
 The suggested videos are all the ones previously referenced.

 The video was uploaded onto YouTube on November 9, 2010, as the first video on Utada's newly established official YouTube channel.